FIN-044: Use of the University Travel and Expense Card

-- A one-time purchase from a vendor not listed in the University's vendor file.
+- A one-time purchase from a supplier not listed in the University's supplier file.

 - There is no other reasonable means to purchase (e.g., the purchase can only be made on the internet).

-- After comparison shopping with UVA Marketplace vendors, taking into account all costs (eVA fees, shipping costs, etc.), the T&E Card is the least expensive way to purchase.
+- After comparison shopping with UVA Marketplace suppliers, considering all costs (eVA fees, shipping costs, etc.), the T&E Card is the least expensive way to purchase.

 (See the PSDS website for purchases that require payment by the T&E Card and other allowable and restricted purchases.)